geky/gf256/README.md

 ## gf256

-A Rust library containing Galois-field types and utilities, leveraging hardware instructions (mostly carry-less multiplication) when available.
+A Rust library containing Galois-field types and utilities, leveraging hardware instructions when available.

-This project started as a learning project to learn more about these "Galois-field thingies" after seeing them pop up in way too many subjects, so this crate may be more educational than practical.
+This project started as a learning project to learn more about these "Galois-field thingies" after seeing them pop up in far too many subjects.
+So this crate may be more educational than practical.

 ``` rust
 use ::gf256::*;